nikhilanand03/my-website/_posts/2024-09-14-rome-editing.md

 #### 1. Clean run

-Since the goal is to understand mechanisms of factual retrieval in LLMs, we provide an input string and ask the LLM to predict the next token representing a fact.
-For example, we may provide the string "Space Needle is located in the city of", after which we expect GPT to output "Seattle".
+Let's say we provide the string "Space Needle is located in the city of", after which we expect GPT to output "Seattle".
 In the clean run, no modifications were made to the LLM.
 The input is passed into the LLM, which predicts the next token.
 We'll assume there are $T$ tokens in the input.

 <div style="text-align: center">
     <img src="../assets/images/cleanrun.png" alt="drawing" width="500"/>
 </div>

-The diagram shows that the input is passed into the embedder to get the embedded input, as we saw in equation (1).
-Then, the input is passed through several MLP and Attention layers (as we saw in equation (2)).
+The diagram shows that the input is passed into the embedder to get the embedded input.
+Then, the input is passed through several MLP and Attention layers.
 Finally, the LLM predicts the next token by unembedding the last hidden state.
 Since the run is clean, the output is not affected, and the factually correct output is expected ("Seattle").

 #### 2. Corrupted run

 In the second run, we run the same input into the embedder, but we corrupt all tokens by adding some number $\epsilon$ to each token's vector.
 We can see the summary in the below diagram.
-Note that since all future hidden states depend on the earlier layer, corruption of the earlier layer causes all the later hidden states to be changed.
+Naturally, corrupting the earlier layer causes all the later hidden states to be changed.
 We denote the corrupted hidden states by $h_i^{\*(l)}$ for token $i$ and layer $l$.

 <div style="text-align: center">
     <img src="../assets/images/corrupted_run4.png" alt="drawing" width="550"/>
 </div>

 Due to the corruption of the embeddings before entering the first transformer layer, the output token is likely **incorrect**.
-It could be not meaningful or meaningful but not factually correct, depending on the value of $\epsilon$ (how strong the perturbation is).
+The output could be meaningless too, depending on the value of $\epsilon$ (how strong the perturbation is).
 For example, the above diagram shows a meaningless output, "cro".

 #### 3. Corrupted-with-restoration run